 Cost:

-Shelly Beach is located in Cabbage Tree Bay nature reserve, in the coastal town of Manly, in Sydney’s Northern Beaches.
-It is a 20-minute Ferry journey from the city centre, passing the opera house and Harbour Bridge.
-This is one of the most popular snorkel spots in Sydney, and New South Wales, as the protected sheltered bay is home to a breadth of marine life, and accessible from the beach.
+Shelly Beach is located to the Northern end of Cabbage Tree Bay nature reserve, in the coastal town of Manly, in Sydney’s Northern Beaches.
+Manly is a 20-minute Ferry journey from the city centre, passing the opera house and Harbour Bridge.
+The protected aquatic reserve is one of the most popular snorkel spots in Sydney, and New South Wales, as the protected sheltered bay is home to a breadth of diverse marine life, and accessible from the beach.

 Snorkel Spot